The resolution property holds away from codimension three: Locally free resolutions

 \section{Locally free resolutions}

-In this section, we show that given a coherent sheaf $\sh{F}$ on an algebraic space $X$, it can be resolved by a locally free sheaf away from a closed subset of codimension $\geq 3$.
+In this section, we show that given a coherent sheaf $\sh{F}$ on a separated algebraic space $X$, it can be resolved by a locally free sheaf away from a closed subset of codimension $\geq 3$, as long as $X$ satisfies some mild conditions.
 Crucially, this closed subset depends on the sheaf $\sh{F}$.
-We begin by recording a few technical conditions. \begin{assumption} Let $X$ be a noetherian algebraic space satisfying the following conditions. \begin{enumerate} \item Every integral closed subscheme $C \subset X$ of codimension $\leq 0$ contains a dense open regular subset, and \item the normalization $\tilde{X}$ of $X$ is a noetherian algebraic space. \end{enumerate} \end{assumption}
+We begin by recording some of these technical conditions. \begin{assumption} Let $X$ be a noetherian algebraic space satisfying the following conditions. \begin{enumerate} \item Every integral closed subscheme $C \subset X$ of codimension $\leq 0$ contains a dense open regular subset, and \item the normalization $\tilde{X}$ of $X$ is a noetherian algebraic space. \end{enumerate} \end{assumption}

 These conditions are satisfied if, for example, $X$ is a quasi-excellent algebraic space (see \cite[Remark 7.2]{hall2014coherent}).

 Next, we record a few lemmas showing that we may replace a given coherent sheaf $\sh{F}$ with one that enjoys better properties.
 We say a sheaf $\sh{F}$ on $X$ is \emph{supported everywhere} if $\text{Supp}(\sh{F})=X$.